-While our purpose of visiting was schnapps tasting, I would be doing you a disservice not to share the beauty that lies behind the castle walls.
+While our purpose of visiting was schnapps tasting, I would be doing you a disservice not to share the beauty behind the castle walls.
 There is no end to the charm.
-Fussen is what you dream of when romanticizing about European towns!
+Fussen is what you dream of when romanticizing European towns!

 You could spend an entire afternoon just wandering around town.
-I’ll give you fair warning though, as small a town as it is we got lost inside the walls.
+I’ll give you fair warning, though we got lost inside the walls of as small a town as it is.

 Where To Stay In Fussen

-Now, in hindsight, I do wish that we had spent a night or two inside the castle walls.
+In hindsight, I wish we had spent a night or two inside the castle walls.